isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 &#9744;  <i><b>C) Issuance of Stay Home Notice (SHN) </b></i>

-A 7-day Stay-Home Notice (SHN), which takes effect immediately on the day of issuance, will be sent to the email address provided by the traveller in their <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card" target="_blank">SGAC declaration</a> (see Stage 1D).
+A 7-day Stay-Home Notice (SHN), which takes effect immediately on the day of issuance, will be sent to the email address provided by the traveller in their SGAC declaration (see Stage 1D).

 <div id="stage3d"></div>